Real-hackbard/Password-Manager/README.md

 Data encryption does not take place in main memory, but rather on a dynamically recreated memo component, ensuring that external programs cannot intercept the operations occurring in memory.

 #  Encryption
-Nine encryption methods are available, featuring various algorithms—both password-protected and unprotected.
+Nine encryption methods are available, featuring various algorithms both password-protected and unprotected.
+With this feature, the security key for existing account entries can also be edited—something that was not possible with the old version.

 </br>